sambanova/ai-starter-kit/README.md

 <details>
 <summary>Setting up your virtual environment</summary><br/>

-There are two approaches to setting up your environment for the AI Starter Kits:
+There are two approaches to setting up your virtual environment for the AI Starter Kits:

 1. **Individual Kit Setup (Traditional Method)**
 2. **Base Environment Setup (WIP)**